gaborbencze/llvm-project/clang/docs/analyzer/checkers.rst

 alpha.cplusplus.ArrayDeleteThroughIncorrectType (C++)
 """""""""""""""""""""""""""""""""""""""""""""""""""""
-Reports uses of ``delete[]`` when an array object is deleted through a static pointer type that differs from the dynamic pointer type of the object.
+Reports uses of ``delete[]`` when an array object is deleted through a static type that differs from the dynamic type of the object.

 .. code-block:: cpp